Sponsor a child in Mozambique

 At the SOS Children’s Village school (photo: S. Kitshoff)

-Even for Sub-Saharan Africa standards, Mozambique is a very poor country.
-60 per cent of its population live in crippling poverty.
-They are struggling to cover even their most basic needs, such as running water, proper sanitation and regular access to food.
-Female-headed households are particularly affected by high levels of poverty as many Mozambican women are badly educated.
-Income distribution remains highly unequal in a country where the richest ten per cent control roughly 40 per cent of the national household income.
+Even for Sub-Saharan Africa standards, Mozambique is a very poor country: 72 per cent of the population lives in poverty.
+Families are struggling to cover even their most basic needs, such as running water, proper sanitation and regular access to food.
+Income distribution remains highly unequal in a country where the richest twenty per cent control over half of the national household income.

 A few years after peace could be secured in Mozambique, disastrous floods destroyed much of the country's infrastructure during a time in which it was slowly rebuilding itself.
 Rural Mozambique is frequently affected by droughts.
 Famine is widespread and many locals suffer from illnesses that are directly related to it.
-For the average Mozambican, life expectancy at birth is as low as 52 years.
-The country has one of the highest HIV prevalence rates in the entire world: 11.5 per cent of the population are HIV-positive, meaning that roughly 1,400,000 Mozambicans are living with the disease.
-Shortage of food is another significant problem in Mozambique.
-In 2010, massive riots broke out over rising bread prices.
-Due to international financial speculation, wheat prices were going up dramatically at the time.
-Consequently, the poorest segments of population found it even more difficult to put food on the table for their families.
+For the average Mozambican, life expectancy is as low as 58 years.
+The country has one of the highest HIV rates in the entire world: 12.3 per cent of the population are HIV-positive, meaning that roughly 3.6 million Mozambicans are living with the disease.

 Millions of children have lost parental care

-Young children playing in the SOS Children’s Villages Kindergarten (photo: SOS archives)
+Young children playing in the SOS Children’s Villages (photo: SOS archives)

 SOS Children's Villages in Mozambique